 Teal and Gold

 You've probably seen polka-dot nails before, but this one creates a new layer of fun.
 Pick a few colors to create a bunch of tiny dots all around bare nails—variation and overlap are all part of the fun here.
-To replicate this look, nail artist Tammy Taylor suggests first applying Flawless Foundation Gel Base Coat ($29) and allowing to cure before adding designs.
-"Using the Tammy Taylor Dotting Tool ($7), New Flame Gelegance Gel Polish ($21) and Fresh n Fruity Gelegance Gel Polish($21), create a dotted smile line in the middle of the nail, alternating colors," she adds.
+To replicate this look, Taylor suggests first applying Flawless Foundation Gel Base Coat ($29) and allowing it to cure before adding designs.
+"Using the Tammy Taylor Dotting Tool ($7), New Flame Gelegance Gel Polish ($21), and Fresh n Fruity Gelegance Gel Polish($21), create a dotted smile line in the middle of the nail, alternating colors," she adds.
 "Repeat this process by filling in gaps down the nail.
 Cure."

-The contrast between the yellow base and blue dots really makes this look from Paintbox pop.
+The contrast between the yellow base and blue dots makes this look from Paintbox pop.
 These dots are 3D, but a contrasting polish will also provide a bold impact if you're not looking to shop for extra baubles.

 Purple on purple totally works here.
 Different shades of the same tone are always a good choice for a polished, understated take on nail art.
 Try OPI Infinite Shine 2 Long-Sear Lacquer ($13) in Do You Lilac It? as the base and Nature Strong Natural Original Lacquer ($12) in A Great Fig World for the stripe.

 Sprinkle of Glitter